 Safe Planet, my book about the politics of climate change, which also explains how all our energy can be produced from renewable energy resourcesis being published this September.
-I was asked to talk about some of the issues raised in the book at the recent Ecosocialism conference in London.
+I was asked to talk about some of the issues raised in the book at a recent socialist conference in London.
 The following sums up what i wanted to discuss at the conference.

 We’ve had report after report from the IPCC, the UN, and leading scientists about the fact that human activity is causing the concentration of carbon dioxide in the atmosphere to rise year on year and that this is causing the average temperature of the planet to rise, which is, in turn, causing the climate to change.
 And we have witnessed many unprecedented weather events over recent months and years ̶ the floods, storms and droughts seen on our TV screens.
 The scientists predicted that more extreme weather will be the result of increasing concentrations of greenhouse gases in the atmosphere.
 And it seems they were right.
 Many scientists have now linked the recent unusual weather to the burning of fossil fuels.